Loading... |

 Some other default packages to consider:

-Acts as a local DNS Privacy stub resolver (using DNS-over-TLS).
-Stubby encrypts DNS queries sent from a client machine to a DNS Privacy resolver increasing end user privacy.
+bcp38 Network Ingress Filtering: Defeating Denial of Service Attacks which employ IP Source Address Spoofing stubby Acts as a local DNS Privacy stub resolver (using DNS-over-TLS).
+Stubby encrypts DNS queries sent from a client machine to a DNS Privacy resolver increasing end user privacy. sqm Smart Queue Management to improve speeds vpn-policy-routing (with OpenVPN / WireGuard) to allow VPNs to apply to specific devices And perhaps consider some of these recommendations.. https://openwrt.org/docs/guide-user/security/secure.access

 OpenWrt SNAPSHOT, r10391-3d8d528939